We will continue to update this page throughout the year, so check back soon.....

 Charles Gelbert's 1894 Championship Gold Ring

-A solid gold ring was awarded to each member of the Championship 1894 University of Pennsylvania football team.
+A signet gold ring by Simons & Brother Jeweler was crafted for each starting member of the Championship 1894 University of Pennsylvania football team.
+A similar silver ring was given to the teamsubstitutes.
 The ring is engraved along the top with "UofP" and "1894" with a football in the center.
 Along both sides are crescent moons.
 Along the inner band is engraved "Charles S Gelbert, Left End".
 If you look closely at the 1895 University of Pennsylvania football team photo you can see Dr. Gelbert wearing this exact ring on his left ring finger (see below).
 This particular ring was subsequently resized for his son, which smoothed out a portion of the inner etching.

 Charles Gelbert's 1896 Football Silver hairbrush